galgertz/flask-scripts-runner/README.md

 This project shows one of the possible ways to implement RESTful API server.

-There are implemented two models: User and Todo, one user has many todos.
+There are implemented two models: User and Scripts

 Main libraries used:
 1. Flask-Migrate - for handling all database migrations.